pebonius/nswengine/README.md

 the player controls movement between the rooms using either arrow keys (up down left right) or mouse / touch input

+## debugging common issues

+> Q: i downloaded the source, but when i open the index.html file, the test game doesn't load

+A: open the console in the same browser tab. if you see an error like `Cross-Origin Request Blocked: The Same Origin Policy disallows reading the remote resource`, most likely you opened the `index.html` file directly. you need to run the file with a solution like [http-server](https://www.npmjs.com/package/http-server) or e.g. [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) plugin if you use VS Code

+> Q: i changed the content of `data.json` file and now the game refuses to load, i just see a blue screen

+A: if you modified the `data.json` file, and the game just shows a blue screen, open the console the same browser tab. if the console has a `SyntaxError: JSON.parse` error, this means you have a formatting issue in json. the error message should help you locate the exact issue

 ## modifying the engine

 the bulk of the game logic is in the `source/nswengine.js` file. if for whatever reason you'd like to modify something that's probably a good place to start